 Timothy Rourke is the father of a young cancer survivor, former co-chair of Dana-Farber’s Pediatric Patient and Family Advisory Council, and works for the New Hampshire Charitable Foundation.

-Tara Shuman is a 32-year-old lawyer, wife, mother of two, and a breast cancer patient.
-She blogs about her experience at www.tarabeatscancer.com.
+Tara Shuman is a wife, mother of two, and a breast cancer survivor.
+She is the author of the book “Hope is a Good Breakfast” and blogs about her experience at www.tarabeatscancer.com.

 Sheldon Simon is co-chair of the Men’s Collaborative to Cure Women’s Cancers.
 The group is currently planning its next fundraiser, The 2nd Annual Women’s Cancers Classic.